codebard/nimblepress/readme.txt

 3. Click Activate to use your new theme right away.

 == Frequently Asked Questions ==

+= Does it support Gutenberg & blocks? =

+Yes

+= Does it support page builders? =

+It works with all page builders

 = Does this theme support any plugins? =